swiss-ai-center/mdwrap/README.md

 ## Overview

-MDWrap is a Python package that wraps text in Markdown files to a specified width.
-Its is compatible with
+`mdwrap` is a Python package that wraps text in Markdown files to a specified width.
+It also implements basic newline formatting and trailing whitespace removal.
+This package was built for compatibility with [Material for MKDocs](https://squidfunk.github.io/mkdocs-material/).

-[Material for MKDocs](https://squidfunk.github.io/mkdocs-material/).
+The motivation for this project was to have a lightweight package with no external dependencies that works well with Material for MkDocs for wrapping and basic formatting of Markdown files.

 ## Pre-commit Hook

-You can use MDWrap as a pre-commit hook to automatically wrap your Markdown files.
+You can use `mdwrap` as a pre-commit hook to automatically wrap your Markdown files.
 To do so, add the following to your `.pre-commit-config.yaml`:

 ```yaml